Calls for Czech spy chief and interior minister to resign as STAN corruption scandal widens

-Opposition parties are calling for Czech Interior Minister Vit Rakusan and newly appointed head of intelligence Karel Mlejnek to resign as the Mayors and Independents party (STAN) corruption scandal widens.
+Opposition parties are calling for Czech Interior Minister Vit Rakusan and newly appointed head of the foreign intelligence service Karel Mlejnek to resign as the Mayors and Independents party (STAN) corruption scandal widens.

 In June, STAN, the second strongest ruling coalition party, led by Rakusan, was rocked by a kickback scandal at the Prague Transportation Company involving the then Deputy Mayor of Prague Petr Hlubucek, who has since resigned his posts with the Prague municipality and the party.
 Police raided the offices of the Prague municipality, the Prague Transportation Company, and the Czech General Health Insurance Company, taking into custody and pressing charges against more than 10 people so far, including STAN party sponsor Michal Redl.
 Redl is a former business partner of the fugitive gangster Radovan Krejcir, who is currently in jail in South Africa for attempted murder.

-The scandal has now widened to embroil Mlejnek, who was formally appointed the head of the Czech Office for Foreign Relations and Information by Rakusan on July 8.
+The scandal has now widened to embroil Mlejnek, who was formally appointed the head of the Czech Office for Foreign Relations and Information (UZSI) by Rakusan on July 8.
 Last week Czech online outlet Seznam Zpravy reported that Mlejnek had been in regular contact with Redl since 2012.

 Mlejnek has confirmed he knows Redl from his past engagement with private technological company Techniserv.
 “The Czech Security Agency examines these contacts, and I have been probed twice”, said Mlejnek.
 Seznam Zpravy points out that is unclear whether Mlejnek informed the Czech Security Agency in charge of the clearance of his contacts with Redl.